The DPP shift furniture brands must face

 4. Deploy QR or NFC technology

-Choose the best tagging method for your products and production flow.
-Embed scannable codes during manufacturing or packaging so customers and partners can access DPP content at any stage.
+Choose the best tagging method for your furniture products and production flow.
+Embed scannable codes during your manufacturing or packaging so customers and partners can access your DPP content at any stage of the product lifecycle.

 5. Launch and optimize